 - Write 5 things you want for the next day each evening and list them in order of priority.

 - Create blocks of time (90 minutes blocks).

 - Track your time.
-Take a look at how you are currently using your time by tracking your daily activities.
+Take a look at how you currently use your time by tracking your daily activities.

 - Do the unpleasant things first.